Updated on 24 April, 2026

 - You have at least a Master’s Degree or equivalent obtained from an educational institution in the EU or a recognized institution abroad

-- You have a work contract or an offer for highly qualified employment in the EU for at least one year
+- You have a work contract or an offer for highly qualified employment in the EU for at least 6 months

-- Your monthly salary cannot be lower than 150% of average salary in Poland from the year prior to submitting the application for residence permit (for application submitted from February 2024 – 10 792,50 PLN/month gross)
+- Your monthly salary cannot be lower than 150% of the average salary in Poland in the year preceding the submission of the residence permit application (for applications submitted from February 2026 – PLN 13 355,34 gross per month)

 - Employment contract valid for at least one year,

-- Health insurance confirmation (If you are already employed at the UW, this document should be received from the Human Resources Office)
+- Health insurance confirmation: if you are already employed at UW, you could obtain it from the Human Resources Office,

-- Personal income tax return form (PIT) that was submitted to the tax office along with confirmation of submission (UPO form), but only if you have worked in Poland in the previous year
+- Personal income tax (PIT) return form that was submitted to the tax office along with confirmation of submission (UPO form)*but only if you worked in Poland in the previous year,

-- A written statement of a research institution that a foreign scientist hired at a Polish university is not required to have a work permit (based on art.
-325 of the Act of High Education)
+- Written statement from the research institution, confirming that a foreign scientist employed at a Polish university does not require a work permit (based on Article 325 of the Higher Education Act),

 3.Temporary work and residence permit

-- Employment contract, including information about salary’s amount – at least PLN 4 300/month gross (from July 1, 2024, but even if you’ve applied earlier – make sure that the salary listed in Annex1 is not lower than the new national minimum of PLN 4,300/month gross).
+- Employment contract, including information about salary’s amount – at least PLN 4 806 gross/month (from 1 January 2026, but even if you’ve applied earlier – make sure that the salary listed in Annex 1 is not lower than the new national minimum – PLN 4 806 gross/month).

-- Documents confirming having health insurance (If you are already employed at the UW, this document should be received from the Human Resources Office)
+- Health insurance confirmation: if you are already employed at UW, you could obtain it from the Human Resources Office,

-- Personal income tax return form (PIT) that was submitted to the tax office along with confirmation of submission (UPO form), but only if you have worked in Poland in the previous year
+- Personal income tax (PIT) return form that was submitted to the tax office along with confirmation of submission (UPO form)*but only if you worked in Poland in the previous year,

-*440 PLN at the time of submission of the application and 100 PLN for the residence card upon receipt of the decision.
-More information about fees.
+- Proof of payment: PLN 440 for the application and PLN 100 for the residence card – more information about fees.

 Useful tips